Chinese People's Association for Friendship with Foreign Countries

+The CPAFFC was founded in May 1954 to promote civic exchanges with countries that did not have diplomatic relations with the PRC.
 The CPAFFC has been described as the "public face" of the CCP's United Front Work Department.
-The CPAFFC sponsors and coordinates various front organizations in other countries at the national and sub-national level.
+Its leadership is drawn from the upper ranks of the Chinese Communist Party and, as part of the United Front Work Department, it has as its goal "to make the foreign serve China."
+The CPAFFC sponsors and coordinates various front organizations and influence operations in other countries at the national and sub-national level.